spirilis/msprf24/Pkt_CPP/README.txt

 6. During active TX mode, i.e. within the library's flush() function, the library will enter LPM0 while waiting for the nRF24 IRQ to fire and rf_irq to get updated.

+7. If AutoACK is enabled, and TX fails, it does so silently; this library will not try to re-submit the TX that failed and it has no way of notifying you that it failed.
+Might have to think this one through deeper if it's important enough.